Research findings

 Conducting research in remote contexts

 Traditional survey methodologies assume everyone has an equal chance of responding.
-But in restrictive environments—where apps are blocked, devices are older, or participation carries risk—standard sampling renders the most vulnerable populations invisible.
+But in restrictive environments (where apps are blocked, devices are older, or participation carries risk) standard sampling renders the most vulnerable populations invisible.

 This article proposes a shift from estimating population size to mapping participation barriers.
 By sizing the groups affected by specific technological or safety constraints, we create a more accurate picture of the information landscape than "representative" data can provide.

-AI and our information environment
+AI and information access

 In a joint study with Factnameh, Gazzetta audited five major AI models (ChatGPT, Claude, Gemini, DeepSeek, and Mistral) to test how they handle political cueing in Persian.
 The study, conducted in December 2025, used a fixed set of prompts regarding Iran, ranging from neutral questions to leading questions framed in state-aligned or opposition language.